5 Top childhood cancers: A comprehensive guide for parents

 - Although there have been major advancements in technology, the American Cancer Society (ACS) reveals that top childhood cancers still remain the second cause of death among young children.

-Incidentally, cancer in childhood can be difficult to identify.
+Types of childhood cancer can be difficult to identify.
 That’s because fevers, bruises and even common illnesses can often mask the early symptoms.
-So let’s understand each of these top childhood cancers and the warning signs for each.
+So let’s understand each of these types of childhood cancer, and the warning signs for each.

 Leukemia is the cancer of white blood cells (WBC).
 It occurs when the bone marrow produces an abnormal number of immature white blood cells.
 These immature WBCs then travel through the bloodstream and overcrowd healthy cells, thereby increasing the chances of infection in the body.

 This types of childhood cancer commonly occurs in kids and teenagers and could either be chronic or acute.
 It is one of the top childhood cancers, globally.
 As per data from the American Cancer Society, leukemia accounts for 30 per cent of all types of cancers in children.